mieubrisse/archvillain/README.md

 ================================
 Like any self-respecting evil genius, you're planning world domination.

-Only, world domination requires so much _stuff_: publishing on social media, booking flights, boilerplate code.
+Only, world domination requires so much _stuff_ - publishing on social media, booking flights, boilerplate code, responding to Aunt Mary's text.

 What a drag.
+Life's not all doom lasers and fun.

 But wait... evil geniuses have minions!
 Agentic AIs to help you get back to the fun parts.